danielscholl-osdu/workflow/provider/workflow-gc/bootstrap/README.md

 # Workflow Bootstrap

 The following script is responsible for creating workflows, required for DAGs to run.
-It creates workflow for all DAGs on either GCP or Anthos (On-Prem) environments.
+It creates workflow for all DAGs on either Google Cloud or Reference (On-Prem) environments.
-Below you can find required variables to bootstrap Workflow Service on GCP and on-prem.
+Below you can find required variables to bootstrap Workflow Service on Google Cloud and on-prem.
 They should be passed as environment variables.

 ## Common variables